 As it wears out, the brake side of the ATC slowly sharpens until it can actually damage a rope.
 Discard it before that happens, or flip the device and brake off of the other side.
 Either side can be used, and they usually create different amounts of friction based on whether they have ridges or not.

-I wrote up a whole article about ATC-style belay devices, and the pros and cons of climbing and rappelling with them- read it hereOpens in a new tab..
+I wrote up a whole article about ATC-style belay devices, and the pros and cons of climbing and rappelling with them- read it here.

 Variations of Tubular Belay Devices: